miroslaux/car/README.md

 # You Type What You Are 🐱🚗☕
+# ALL CODEBASE AI GENERATED, DO NOT THROW TOMATOS TO ME PLEASE !!!
 A tiny, funny, and slightly judgmental typing experiment.

 If you type **`cat`** — congrats, you *are* a cat 🐱